COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 ### Third Period: from 05 to 17 of April 2020

+The last period of our analyses supports the claim that different regions and income levels are affected by lockdown measures in a different way.
+For the regions with high and low we do not see much of a difference and most of them have maintained their mobility levels (slope is around 0).
+However, for income we observe that the low income areas appear to slowly be increasing their mobility levels.
+When looking at <b>Figure 8(B)</b> it is clear that low income regions tend to be above the slope 0 while high income tend to be below.
+This supports the idea that although not implemented in the UK, vertical isolation appears to be in fact in place.
+Low income regions never stayed in isolation the levels seen by high income areas and more recently they have slowly increasing their mobility while high-income areas continue to decrease their mobility levels (even if by a small margin).

 <br>
 <figure class="image" align="center">
 <img src="plots/second-report/slope_radius_p3.png" width="600"/>
-<figcaption align="center"> <b>Figure 8</b> <div style="text-align: justify">Here we start to see the appearance of local authorities which have a positive slope of their line indicating an increase in the mobility degree in this period.
-Notice that this behaviour was observed in the income and population density groups.
+<figcaption align="center"> <b>Figure 8</b> <div style="text-align: justify"><i>Here we start to see the appearance of local authorities which have a positive slope of their line indicating an increase in the mobility degree in this period.
+Notice that this behaviour was observed in the income and population density groups.</i>
 </div></figcaption>
 </figure>

 <br>
 <figure class="image" align="center">
 <img src="plots/second-report/density_income_p3.png"  width="600"/>
-<figcaption align="center"> <b>Figure 9</b> <div style="text-align: justify">The colour patterns in this figure are also different from the one depicted in Figure 5 and Figure 7.
-We can no longer see a clear relationship between income/density and the results in terms of slope and final degree of mobility.
+<figcaption align="center"> <b>Figure 9</b> <div style="text-align: justify"><i>The colour patterns in this figure are also different from the one depicted in Figure 5 and Figure 7.
+We can no longer see a clear relationship between income/density and the results in terms of slope and final degree of mobility.</i>
 </div></figcaption>
 </figure>